Sascha Maassen: Sports car career

 In 1998, Maassen moved to the FIA GT Championship, where he raced a Porsche 911 GT2 for Roock Racing, along with Bruno Eichmann.
 In 1999, he competed in Porsche Supercup.
 He also drove for Alex Job Racing at Petit Le Mans, where he won the GT class with Cort Wagner and Dirk Müller.

 2000

-In 2000, he joined Porsche as a factory driver.
+In 2000, Maassen joined Porsche as a factory driver.
 His primary job was driving a Porsche GT3-R in the American Le Mans Series.
 He partnered with fellow factory driver Bob Wollek at Dick Barbour Racing.
 The duo would win five races, including Maassen's second straight Petit Le Mans victory.
-He also finished 2nd in the GT class at the 24 Hours of Le Mans, driving for Skea Racing International.
+He also finished second in the GT class at the 24 Hours of Le Mans, driving for Skea Racing International.
 Maassen also raced sparingly in Supercup, and raced in the 24 Hours Nürburgring, and one race in the Sports Racing World Cup.